learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 left arrow key.
 We learned in an earlier lesson that, when a key is pressed, the `keydown` event provides a code to indicate which key it was.
 So the first thing we have to do is figure out what code is used to identify the left arrow key.
-We could look it up, but we're programmers &mdash; let's explore!
+We could look it up, but we're programmers — let's explore!

 So what do we mean when we say that an event provides a code?
 Any time an event listener is in place and the event it's listening for is triggered, a JavaScript